News

 The Tragic, Hilarious, and Possibly Apocryphal Story of Circle Jerks Bassist Roger Rogerson in the Golden Age of LA Punk, 1979-1996 (Scene History)

-Featuring an essay and photographs by Alison Braun and whole bunch of cool folks:
+Featuring an essay and photographs by Alison Braun and a whole bunch of cool folks:

 Disco's Out...Murder's In!: The True Story of Frank the Shank and L.A.'s Deadliest Punk Rock Gang